dhis2/dhis2-server-tools/README.md

 ansible-galaxy collection install community.general -f
 ```

-## Download deployment tools for git
+## Grab deployment tools for git
 `git clone https://github.com/dhis2/dhis2-server-tools`

-##  Creating an inventory file.
+## Create an inventory file from hosts.template file
 A before doing anything with these tools, you'll need an inventory hosts file.
-Create the file before proceeding.
-A good start would be from `hosts.template`
-file which we ship with the tools.
+A good start would be from `hosts.template` file which we ship with the tools.

 Create it by copying`hosts.template` to `hosts`

 ```
 cd dhis2-server-tools/deploy/inventory/
 cp hosts.template hosts
 ```

 ##  Customization before installation

 You will edit `hosts` file and set `fqdn`, `email` and `timezone` you can leave other
 settings to their set defaults.